ryukaren1004/dsy_python_intro_2/assignment.md

 Ideally, you should regularly run steps 1-3.
 This will save your work as you go.
 And if you ever goof things up, you will have all the history, you can revert any file to how it was at any previous commit!

-## Exercise
+## Assignments
-1. Write a program to prompt the user for hours and rate per hour using input to compute gross pay.
-Use 35 hours and a rate of 2.75 per hour to test the program (the pay should be 96.25).
-You should use input to read a string and float() to convert the string to a number.
+1. Write a program to prompt the user for English score and Math score using input to compute total score and average score.
+Use 95 for English and 85 for Math to test the program (the total and the average should be 180 and 90 respectively).
+You should use input to read a string and int() to convert the string to a number.
 Do not worry about error checking or bad user data.
 Using atom text editor, open ./src/assignment_2.1.py and write your program.
 <br>Compare your output with 'Desired Output'

     Desired Output:<br>
-            <b>Pay: 96.25</b>
+        <b>Total Score: 180</b><br>
+        <b>Average Score: 90.0</b>

 2.1.
-Write a program to prompt the user for hours and rate per hour using input to compute gross pay.
-Pay the hourly rate for the hours up to 40 and 1.5 times the hourly rate for all hours worked above 40 hours.
-Use 45 hours and a rate of 10.50 per hour to test the program (the pay should be 498.75).
-You should use input to read a string and float() to convert the string to a number.
+Write a program to prompt the user for English score and Math score using input to compute total score and average score.
+Give English score 1.5 times for scores above 80.
+Use 95 for English and 85 for Math to test the program (the total and the weighted average should be 187.5 and 93.75 respectively).
+You should use input to read a string and int() to convert the string to a number.
 Do not worry about error checking the user input - assume the user types numbers properly.
 Using atom text editor, open ./src/assignment_2.2.1.py and write your program.
 <br>Compare your output with 'Desired Output'

     Desired Output:
-            Pay: 498.75
+            Total Score: 187.5
+            Average Score: 93.75

 2.2 Write a program to prompt for a score between 0.0 and 1.0.
 If the score is out of range, print an error.
 If the score is between 0.0 and 1.0, print a grade using the following table:
     Score Grade
     '>= 0.9 A
     '>= 0.8 B
     '>= 0.7 C
     '>= 0.6 D
     < 0.6 F
 If the user enters a value out of range, print a suitable error message and exit.
 For the test, enter a score of 0.85.

 Using atom text editor, open ./src/assignment_2.2.2.py and write your program.